VPN protocols explained

 What VPN protocol should I use?

-You should choose a VPN protocol according to your use case.
-Not all VPN protocols will be available with all VPN service providers.
+At this time, OpenVPN, IKEv2, and WireGuard are the most reliable VPN protocols.
+Of course, you should choose a VPN protocol according to your use case.
+Note that not all VPN protocols will be available with all VPN service providers.
 You should realistically find the best option based on the operating system you're using and other limitations.
-The most reliable current VPN protocols are OpenVPN, IKEv2, and WireGuard.

-Although Wireguard is one of the most advanced tunneling protocols, OpenVPN and IKEv2 are the tried-and-tested secure choices.
+WireGuard is one of the most advanced tunneling protocols, but you should not ignore OpenVPN and IKEv2, as they are the tried-and-tested secure choices.

 Which VPN protocol is the fastest?

-WireGuard is the fastest VPN protocol.
+WireGuard is the fastest VPN protocol in 2026.
 It provides high speeds and is also very efficient even on weaker devices.
-NordVPN is one of the best VPN providers that has a custom and probably the fastest WireGuard implementation.
+NordVPN is one of the best VPN providers on the market, and its WireGuard implementation – NordLynx – is one of the reasons why.

 How much will a VPN reduce my internet speed?